nicotsel/adatastory/index.md

 While Mobility and Unemployment Data directly point us to the lower-two levels of the pyramid, Physiological Needs and Safety, exctracting data for the upper three levels is a bit more intricate: Wikipedia pages and topics are not intuitively classified into Esteem, Love and Affection and Self-Actualization, this needed to be done in order to complete the study.

 ## Difference in Differences
+Difference in Differences (DiD) analysis is a powerful tool that can be used to determine the effect of a single event on a certain group.
+It enables us to remove other underlying factors that could induce us into error when observing the evolution of our data.
+DiD helps us quantify the effect of covid on our different need subcategories of Maslow's hierarchy.
+Using this tool enables us to observe which categories saw the biggest increases/decreases.

 # The secrets of the Pyramid
 ## Physiological Needs